edinhodzic/kyriakos-lib-rest-spray/README.md

 ## Implementation

-An implementation needs to have three things:
+An implementation needs to have four things:

 - router : this will handle HTTP requests
 - repository : this will perform database queries